-We have audited the financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the City of North Mankato (the City) for the year ended December 31, 2016 and have issued our report thereon dated June 27, 2017.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards and the Uniform Guidance, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated December 13, 2016.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the City of North Mankato (the City) for the year ended December 31, 2017 and have issued our report thereon dated June 19, 2018.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated November 16, 2017.
 Professional standards also require that we communicate to you the following information related to our audit.

-Our Responsibility under Auditing Standards Generally Accepted in the United States of America, Government Auditing Standards and the Uniform Guidance
+Our Responsibility Under Auditing Standards Generally Accepted in the United States of America and Government Auditing Standards